savranciati/savranciati.github.io/_pages/talks.md

 ## Contributed Talks

-* “Mixture model under overlapping clusters: an application to network data”,
+* “Identifying overlapping terrorist cells from the Noordin Top actor-event network”,
   - **where:** *COSTNET*, Palma de Mallorca (Spain);
   - **when:** October 2017;
 * “Bayesian Variable Selection in Linear Regression Models with non-normal Errors”,